OlivierB29/mobilecms/README.md

 ## FAQ
 - Browser compatibility
 Same as [Angular](https://angular.io/guide/browser-support) with polyfills.
-I tried some third party components, but it broke IE 11 and iOS support.

 - Why not using a true CMS on a web hosting package ?
 Value for money.